MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/data-ingestion/index.md

 > [!WARNING]
 > Data ingested into a table in Kusto is subject to the table's effective **retention policy**.
 > Unless set on a table explicitly, the effective retention policy is derived from
 > the database's retention policy.
-Therefore, users ingesting data into Kusto should make sure
+Therefore, when you ingest data into Kusto, make sure
-> that the database's retention policy is appropriate for their needs, and explicitly
+> that the database's retention policy is appropriate for their needs.
+If not, explicitly
-> override it at the table level if not.
+> override it at the table level.
 Failure to do so might mean "silent" deletion of
-> their data due to the database's retention policy.
+> your data due to the database's retention policy.
 See [retention policy](https://kusto.azurewebsites.net/docs/concepts/retentionpolicy.html)
 > for details.